ThisseasX/fb-repo-browser/README.md

 Sample react app, fetching Facebook's Github Repositories and showing Name, Description and Stars.

 ## Features
-* Search with pattern conversion to RegEx to leverage case-insensitivity and swap spaces with `.+` for better searching experience
+* Search with pattern conversion to RegEx to leverage case-insensitivity and swap spaces with `.+` for a better searching experience
 * Pagination
 * Loading
 * Collapse